What is a Strategic Management Model?

 - Switching suppliers is expensive or time-consuming.

-- Suppliers can integrate forward and enter the industry themselves, becoming competitors.
+- Suppliers are able to combine forward and enter the industry, becoming competitors.

 Buyer Power:

-It reflects the ability of customers to demand better products or lower prices.
-When customers wield considerable bargaining power, they can demand superior quality, lower prices, or additional benefits, which can squeeze company profits.
+It displays the capability of the customers to insist on superior products or reduced prices.
+If customers have high bargaining power, they can insist on high quality, reduced prices, or other advantages that may strain a company's profits.
 Buyer power is stronger when:

 - Buyers have numerous options or alternative products to select from.